threefoldfoundation/www_vdc/content/docs/start-upgrade/index.md

  ![](./img/02_k8s_extension_public_ip.png)

- Choose the way to pay: with a new token transfer or using already transferred tokens (but this will shorten the time before the reservation will expire).
+ Choose the way to pay: with a new token transfer or using already transferred tokens (but this will shorten the time before your total reservation will expire).

  ![](./img/03_k8s_extension_payment_choice.png)